narenandu/narenvadapalli_dot_com/contents/blog/running-react-app-on-local-k8s-on-windows/index.md

 #### Configure minikube docker local environment

-Run the following commadn to set hte local configuration for making the development iteration easier by using the local docker images.
+Run the following command to set the local configuration for making the development iteration easier by using the local docker images.

 **NOTE**
 This stays local to your powershell terminal in which we run the following command